ReinaldoDiasAbreu/big-update/README.md

 set -euo pipefail
 ```

-to immediately stop execution if any intermediate command fails, avoiding partial upgrades or inconsistent system states.
+to immediately stop execution if any intermediate command fails, preventing partial updates or inconsistent states.

 ---

-### 📝 Smart Logging
+### 📝 Log Redirection

-Automatically creates an execution log at:
+Automatically creates a simple execution log for the script at:

 ```bash
 ~/bigupdate.log